AmeriKKKa's Most Wanted: Legacy

-Ice Cube's social, and political commentary, delivered in an incisive manner, has influenced numerous rappers since AmeriKKKa's Most Wanted, particularly in the gangsta rap and political rap subgenres.
+Ice Cube's social and political commentary, delivered in an incisive manner, has influenced numerous rappers since AmeriKKKa's Most Wanted, particularly in the gangsta rap and political rap subgenres.
 Focusing on the hardships of life in South Central, Los Angeles, as well as criticizing the American Justice System and race relations in the United States, Cube became an outspoken voice of U.S. injustice against young Black Americans.

-Although Ice Cube's popularity among mainstream listeners has lessened since the 2000s, and his sound may be considered distinctively old school to modern ears, many notable rappers themselves have been influenced by AmeriKKKa's Most Wanted.
+Many notable rappers have been influenced by AmeriKKKa's Most Wanted.
 His style of rapping about real life sentiment and socio-political awareness influenced the music of West Coast rappers, including that of Tupac Shakur, Ras Kass, and Xzibit, as well as East Coast rappers Nas, The Notorious B.I.G., and more recently, Saigon, JPEGMafia and Southern rapper Young Jeezy.
 East Coast rapper Redman also covered "Once Upon a Time in the Projects" on his album Doc's Da Name 2000, with the song "Jersey Yo!".